CrashOverride85/zc95/docs/LuaNotes.md

 ```
 `name = "Toggle"` sets the name for the script - this is prefixed with `U:` then used on the patterns menu.

+Optional fields:
+* `group` - group number; this only has any affect when ran remotely using the GUI, and allows related options to be group together, instead of appearing in one long list (useful for scripts with many options)
+* `audio_processing_mode` - if the script can use audio, sets the mode.
+Currently either `OFF` (default) or `AUDIO_INTENSITY`.
+See audio section later.

 A menu entry is displayed when the script is running for each item in `menu_items`; each must be given a unique id, numbered sequentially from 1.
- _Optionally_, each item can be given a `group` number - this only has any affect when ran remotely using the GUI, and allows related options to be group together, instead of appearing in one long list (useful for scripts with many options).

- There are two types supported:
+ There are four types supported:
 * `MIN_MAX` - shows a horizontal bar graph that can be changed between the set min/max using the adjust dial.
 The unit of measure (uom) text is displayed as suffix to the numeric value in the bar chart
 * `MULTI_CHOICE` - used to show a menu option that allows for one of multiple settings to be picked.
 Each choice must have a unique id.
+* `AUDIO_VIEW_INTENSITY_STEREO` - show a stereo waveform display; see audio section later
+* `AUDIO_VIEW_INTENSITY_MONO` - show a mono waveform display; see audio section later

 ```
 function MinMaxChange(menu_id, min_max_val)